txtdirect/txtdirect/advanced-proxy-proposal.md

 ### Goals
 * Enable advanced proxy request support without having the data in the instance config
 * Support advanced proxying while mitigating potential impacts such as bandwidth, UI and security risks

+### Non-Goals
+* Address potential for an exposed configuration (such as one containing authentication)

 ## Proposal
 The proposed solution is to add advanced proxy request support by moving the necessary additional configuration into txt records.
 This would be a workaround that is an alternative to adding more configuration to the current proxy type.